Design

 Website conventions you say?
 But I want my website to look different!

-Designing with website standards and conventions is crucial for ensuring everyone including nonhuman web crawlers can easily access every page of a website across the internet.
-These standards also help make websites feel familiar from site to site, making it easier for the everyday user to navigate from one page to the next and easily find what they are looking for.
-But it’s also important to remember that your website can still look different even if your web designer is pushing you to follow website standards.
+Designing with website standards and conventions are crucial for ensuring everyone, including nonhuman web crawlers, can easily access every page of a website across the internet.
+These standards also help make websites feel familiar from site to site, making it easier for the everyday user to navigate from one page to the next.
+But it’s also important to remember that your website can still look unique while following website standards.
 Keep these website conventions in mind and you’ll make it easy for users to navigate your website, while also enjoying creative freedom.
+We’ve updated this blog post in 2024 to give you the most up-to-date website conventions and best practices, as well as some ways you might effectively upend or defy these conventions.

 Why Are Website Conventions Important?